haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 but seems to be from language extension semantics[^meaning].
 We're doing this investigation to understand better where efforts should be focused in improving stability.

-[^meaning]: The precise meaning of features enabled by language extensions.
-I guess parser changes also count.

 This gave us the following table: